 NVTA serves all of Napa County.
-This includes connections to portions of Solano County (Fairfield, Suisun, and Vallejo) and the BART Station in the City of El Cerrito.
-According to the 2012 American Community Survey (ACS) 5-Year Estimates figures for Napa County, the total population was estimated to be 139,253 residents.
-The City of Napa has the largest population, followed by the cities of American Canyon, St. Helena, Calistoga and Yountville respectively.
+This includes connections to portions of Solano County (Fairfield, Suisun, and Vallejo) and the Bay Area Rapid Transit (BART) Station in the City of El Cerrito.
+According to the 2020 American Community Survey 5-Year Estimates for Napa County, the total population was estimated to be 138,572 residents.
+The City of Napa has the largest population, followed by the cities of American Canyon, St. Helena, Calistoga and Yountville as shown below.